GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT.md

 ## The Sketch Map Tool and its use in the EVCA

 The Enhanced Vulnerability and Capacity Assessment (EVCA) is a participatory process developed for communities to become more resilient through the assessment and analysis of the risks they face and the identification of actions to reduce these risks.
-The EVCA guidelines containes different tools in order to help National Societies to understand the dynamics of risk in a specific community.
+The EVCA guidelines contains different tools in order to help National Societies to understand the dynamics of risk in a specific community.
-In order to spatially assess and identify risk factors, the EVCA recommends to conduct a mapping activitiy throughout the process where community members jointly create a spatial map, hazard & exposure map and vulnerability & capacity map.
+In order to spatially assess and identify risk factors, the EVCA recommends to conduct a mapping activity throughout the process where community members jointly create a spatial map, hazard & exposure map and vulnerability & capacity map.
 Mapping is done with paper and pen and generally on blank paper.
 The Sketch Map Tool has great potential to support a sustainable participatory mapping process by digitalizing the process while, at the same time, keeping it simple.

 ```{figure} /fig/IMG_2178.JPG
 ---